smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 **\| YOCTOVM_OP_SLEEP \| MSEC-DELAY \|**

-where YOCTOVM_OP_SLEEP is a 1-byte opcode, and MSEC-DELAY is a 2-byte unsigned integer.
+where YOCTOVM_OP_SLEEP is a 1-byte opcode, and MSEC-DELAY is an Encoded-Int<max=4> field (as defined in :ref:`saprotostack` document).
 Pauses execution for approximately MSEC-DELAY milliseconds.
+Exact delay times are not guaranteed; specifically, SLEEP instruction MAY take significantly longer than requested.

 **\| YOCTOVM_OP_MCUSLEEP \| SEC-DELAY \| <TRANSMITTERONWHENBACK>,<MAYDROPEARLIERINSTRUCTIONS> \|**

-where YOCTOVM_OP_MCUSLEEP is a 1-byte opcode, SEC-DELAY is a 2-byte unsigned integer, and <TRANSMITTERONWHENBACK> and <MAYDROPEARLIERINSTRUCTIONS> are 1-bit bitfields, each taking values {0,1}.
+where YOCTOVM_OP_MCUSLEEP is a 1-byte opcode, SEC-DELAY is an Encoded-Int<max=4> field (as defined in :ref:`saprotostack` document), and <TRANSMITTERONWHENBACK> and <MAYDROPEARLIERINSTRUCTIONS> are 1-bit bitfields, each taking values {0,1}.
 MCUSLEEP instruction puts MCU into sleep-with-timer mode for approximately SEC-DELAY seconds.
 If sleep-with-timer mode is not available with current MCU, then such an instruction still may be sent to such a device, as a means of long delay, and SmartAnthill device MUST process it just by waiting for specified time. <TRANSMITTERONWHENBACK> specifies if device transmitter should be turned on after MCUSLEEP, and <MAYDROPEARLIERINSTRUCTIONS> is an optimization flag which specifies if MCUSLEEP is allowed to drop the portion of the YoctoVM program which is located before MCUSLEEP, when going to sleep (this may allow to provide certain savings, see below).

 As MCUSLEEP may disable device receiver, Yocto VM enforces relevant “Execution Layer Restrictions” when MCUSLEEP is invoked; to ensure consistent behavior between MCUs, these restriction MUST be enforced regardless of MCUSLEEP really disabling device receiver.
 Therefore (NB: these checks SHOULD be implemented for YoctoVM-One; they MUST be implemented for all Yocto-VM levels other than YoctoVM-One):